 - (B) Boat Path.
 If the path of the towboat eventually differs by more than one-half of the gate width from that requested by the skier, the Boat Judge shall offer the skier an optional re-ride. - (C) Malfunction.
 Should a malfunction of the jump measuring equipment render an otherwise valid jump to be unreadable, the skier shall be offered the choice of an optional re-ride or to accept the lowest distance readable on the screen, minus one-tenth meter. - (D) Immediately.
-If a re-ride is granted in the jump event for other than temporary incapacitation, the re-ride shall be taken immediately, except as in 902(A).
+If a re-ride is granted in the jump event for other than temporary incapacitation, the re-ride shall be taken immediately.

-Note: See 807 for temporary incapacitation requirements.
+Note: See 804 for temporary incapacitation requirements.